 - Tell your doctor if you are pregnant or breastfeeding, or if you have trouble swallowing or breathing, or a nerve or muscle disorder, including ALS (Lou Gehrig disease), Lambert-Eaton syndrome, or myasthenia gravis.
 Tell your doctor if you have had surgery on your face or head.

 - The effects of this medicine may spread from the body area where the injection was given.
-Symptoms may appear hours to weeks after the treatment.
-Tell your doctor about any new health problem that starts or gets worse.
+Symptoms may appear hours to weeks after treatment.
+Tell your doctor about any new health problems that start or get worse.

 - This medicine may cause muscle weakness or vision problems.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.